India - Selling to the GovernmentIndia - Selling to the Government

 - Buy & Make: Purchase from a foreign vendor followed by licensed production/indigenous manufacture in the country.

 - Buy (Global): Purchase from foreign or Indian vendors.
-In order to develop India’s defense capabilities, there is also a “Make” category that can be pursued separately, in sequence or in tandem with any of the five above categories.
+To develop India’s defense capabilities, there is also a “Make” category that can be pursued separately, in sequence or in tandem with any of the five above categories.
 Acquisitions in the ‘Make’ category must be designed, developed and manufactured by an Indian vendor.
-For more information about market opportunities in this sector see, the section on Defense and contact Commercial Specialist Nisha Wadhawan at firstname.lastname@example.org
+For more information about market opportunities in this sector see, the section on Defense and contact Commercial Specialist Nisha Wadhawan at email@example.com

-Local Representation in defense sector is Invaluable:
+Local Representation in Defense Sector is Invaluable

-The process for gaining clearance from the Government of India (GOI) to hire such a representative can also be very slow.
+The process for gaining clearance from the GOI to hire such a representative can also be very slow.
 These requirements have discouraged many established local representatives in the defense business from registering as agents for new defense deals.
-The Office of Defense Cooperation (ODC) within the U.S. Embassy in New Delhi works with the Commercial Service in New Delhi to assist U.S firms by providing contact details of Ministry of Defense (MOD) and Military Service offices that are the main purchasers of foreign defense goods for India and offers advice on strategies for defense related sales.
+The Office of Defense Cooperation (ODC) within the U.S. Embassy in New Delhi works with the Commercial Service in New Delhi to assist U.S. firms by providing contact details of Ministry of Defense (MOD) and Military Service offices that are the main purchasers of foreign defense goods for India and offers advice on strategies for defense related sales.
 The tender process that the GOI uses to acquire new defense equipment is relatively slow and complex, with the average time between initial release of a request for proposal and the final contract award often taking several years.
 The most successful firms are those with the endurance to follow the process through and the situational awareness that comes from local representation or from contact with GOI officials.
 Tenders are generally posted to the Internet, but most U.S. firms will want to establish MOD contacts and understand emerging opportunities and the requirements process well before tenders are publicly announced.
 Many ministries announce tenders specific to their ministry on their own websites.

 India Trade Development and Promotion